 Avast Secure Browser

-Next up is the Avast Secure Browser review.
+Next up, we’ll answer the “What is Avast Secure Browser?” in this review.
 During the installation of the antivirus, you’ll be offered to download and install this browser.
 Alternatively, you can download it from Avast’s site separately and completely free of charge.

 The Secure Browser serves as a privacy-focused alternative to its widely popular counterparts like Chrome and Firefox.
 One of its key functions is to block online ads, which drastically improves website loading time.
 In that respect, it’s very similar to the Brave browser.
 You can fine-tune whether you want all ads removed or just the most intrusive ones.